n-d-r-d-g/show_tracker_react/README.md

-# React + TypeScript + Vite
+# Show Tracker React

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+## Motivation

+This project has been created for users to store information, such as, season, episode, URL, for each show.

+Currently, the API is not OSS but will be documented in the future.

+## Plugins

-Currently, two official plugins are available:
+Two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh